Canon 1000D vs Nikon D90

 Review summary: Canon 1000D vs Nikon D90

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1000D or the Nikon D90 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1000D: